-- This CPS is reviewed and updated annually.
-New or modified version of this CPS is published in the repository within seven calendar days upon receiving the approval letter from the competent authority; - (2) New or modified version of the HiPKI CP complied with by HiPKI RCA is published in the repository within seven calendar days upon the approval of the PMA; - (3) HiPKI RCA issues CARLs at least twice a day and publishes CARLs in the repository; and - (4) Self-signed certificates, self-issued certificates, cross-certificates and subordinate CA certificates are published in the repository within seven calendar days upon issuance and receipt of the certificates.
+- (1) This CPS is reviewed and updated annually, and a dated changelog is stated in the "Document History" section, even if no other changes are made to this document.
+New or modified version of this CPS is published in the repository as soon as possible upon receiving the approval letter from the competent authority; - (2) New or modified version of the HiPKI CP complied with by HiPKI RCA is published in the repository as soon as possible upon the approval of the PMA; - (3) HiPKI RCA issues CARLs at least twice a day and publishes CARLs in the repository; and - (4) Self-signed certificates, self-issued certificates, cross-certificates and subordinate CA certificates are published in the repository within seven calendar days upon issuance and receipt of the certificates.